explodinglabs/superstack.docs/docs/advanced.md

     .env
 ```

-## Deploy the Proxy

-The proxy is only deployed once.
+The proxy is deployed once.

 On the server, create a proxy directory: